an instructional interlude

 These are never totally crude and unworthy of your attention, though.
 I mean, this is me, dudes.
 I consider a pressed shirt and a bow-tie from Harry Rosen to be casual wear.
 Or at least, I considered that way during the three years I actually got paid by an employer and could afford to be abused by the Harry Rosen sales staff, and how, I ask you, how will they keep me down on the farm, once I have seen Harr-ee?

-Read each piece more than once.
-Again for emphasis: Read each piece more than once.
+Read each post more than once.
+Again for emphasis: Read each post more than once.

 (Including this one.)